BLCM/OpenBLCMM/windows-processing/README.md

        subdir.
 4. Open `openblcmm.iss` in Inno Setup.
 Update the version number if required and hit "Compile."
-You'll end up with an `OpenBLCMM-<version>-Installer.exe` inside an `Output` dir.
+You'll end up with an `OpenBLCMM-<version>-Installer.exe` inside the `store/` dir.
 That's the installer!

 That's it!
 Details of those steps follow, divided into the three main sections (compiling, EXE icon, and then creating the installer).